rChahine/jenkins-back/README.md

 # jenkins-back

-update, trying to trigger github webhoooook each 'o' in previously webhook word is a test for jenkins github webhook
+update, trying to trigger github webhooooook each 'o' in previously webhook word is a test for jenkins github webhook